International Institutions & Organisations

-The findings of the 2015 consultation with Austria can be found in the following downloads:
+The findings of the 2022 consultation with Austria can be found on the IMF Website at:

 Financial Sector Stability Assessment Program

-The findings of the 2013 consultation with Austria can be found in the following downloads:
+The findings of the 2019 consultation with Austria can be found on the IMF website at:

 International Organisation of Pension Supervisors (IOPS)